Resume References - Tips and Examples on How to List Them

 • Suppliers or clients you were in constant contact with

-You’ll typically want to get a number of references, typically between three to five, that have different relationships with you.
+You’ll want to get several references, typically between three and five, that have different relationships with you.
 Try to list a variety of people; you should avoid only having coworkers as references or only having professors as references, for example.
 Your reference page should allow a potential employer to see diverse relationships.

 When you’ve brainstormed a variety of references, it’s time to reach out to each person.
 You can write an email or call them.
-It’s typically best to avoid texts, as these tend to seem excessively casual.
+It’s typically best to avoid texts, as they seem excessively casual.

-Mention that you’re applying to jobs and are looking for people who you respect to be your references.
+Mention that you’re applying to jobs and looking for people you respect as your references.
 Then, ask permission to include them as one of your professional references and make sure they provide their updated contact information.

 More resume tips and examples